 Call for Submission: The Seccond Volume of Indonesian Journal of International & Comparative Law: Socio-Political Perspectives

 The Indonesian Journal of International & Comparative Law (IJICL) commenced its publication in 2014 under the auspices of the Institute for Migrant Rights, Cianjur -- Indonesia.
 The idea behind its establishment grew out of the concern over an impasse in contemporary and comparative legal scholarship in Indonesia and the region in general.
-As a transnational scholarly project, the Journal provides a forum for legal practitioners and scholars from the Republic of Indonesia, Asia, and elsewhere to discuss a broad range of issues relating to "law."
+As a transnational scholarly project, the Journal provides a forum for legal practitioners and scholars from all over the world to discuss a broad range of issues relating to "law."

 As States become more integrated, there is a pressing need to respond to the climate where legal, social, and political issues increasingly cross national boundaries in their impact.
 The Journal, in its global reach, is designed to address these considerations by challenging the orthodoxies that once considered "progressive.”
 Its primary purpose is to provide a new forum for emerging perspectives on international and comparative legal issues, especially those that implicate non-Western regions or cultures.
 In that respect, the Journal—through its publications—aims to enrich existing approaches to legal analysis and widen the proper ambit of legal studies in the Global South.